agarwalvipin/open_cfa/docs/LOS/Fixed Income/Reading 56.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** You must understand the interpretation of **Macaulay duration**.
+💡 CFA Exam Tip ✍️:You must understand the interpretation of **Macaulay duration**.
 The exam will test your understanding of it as the investment horizon that eliminates interest rate risk.
 Being able to calculate it is important, but knowing what it *means* is critical.

 </div>
 </div>